 Prednisone is used for a wide variety of conditions in both dogs and cats.
-It may be used in emergency situations including, anaphylactic reactions, spinal-chord trauma and many forms of shock.
-It is used to manage and treat immune-mediated disease such as immune-mediated hemolytic anemia or thrombocytopenia; many CNS disorders; some neoplasia; dermatologic diseases; allergic reactions such as asthma, hives and itching; inflammatory orthopedic diseases; endocrine disorders including Addison's Disease; respiratory disease with an inflammatory component; inflammatory bowel diseases; and many other conditions.
+It may be used in emergency situations including anaphylactic reactions, spinal cord trauma, and many forms of shock.
+It is used to manage and treat immune-mediated disease such as immune-mediated hemolytic anemia or thrombocytopenia, many CNS disorders, some neoplasia, dermatologic diseases, allergic reactions such as asthma, hives and itching, inflammatory orthopedic diseases, endocrine disorders including Addison's Disease, respiratory disease with an inflammatory component, inflammatory bowel diseases, and many other conditions.

 Cats may require higher doses than dogs in order to achieve clinical response but they are less likely to develop adverse side-effects.